evolbioinfo/booster-web/webapp/templates/help.md

 ## Installing a local version of the web interface

-The web interface has been developped in Go, and in thus executable on any platform (Linux, MacOS, and Windows).
+The web interface has been developped in Go, and is thus executable on any platform (Linux, MacOS, and Windows).
-The only thing to do is downloading the latest release of BoosterWeb on [Github](https://github.com/fredericlemoine/booster-web/releases), and run it by clicking the executable.
+The only thing to do is downloading the latest release of BOOSTER-WEB on [Github](https://github.com/fredericlemoine/booster-web/releases), and run it by clicking the executable.

-Then open a web browser to the url [http://localhost:8080](http://localhost:8080).
+Then open a web browser to this url [http://localhost:8080](http://localhost:8080).

 ## <a name="commandline"></a>Computing transfer supports via command line
 BOOSTER is also available as a standalone executable (implemented in C).
 Sources and binaries are available on [Github](https://github.com/evolbioinfo/booster).